New Woman: Changing social roles

+Peggy Meyer Sherry notes in her article: "Telling Her Story: British Women of Letters of the Victorian Era": "[It was] Sarah Grand who invented the "New Woman," saw society as her laboratory and her novels as case studies."

 The "New Woman" was also a nickname given to Ella Hepworth Dixon, the English author of the novel The Story of a Modern Woman.

 Postsecondary and professional education

 Although the New Woman was becoming a more active participant in life as a member of society and the workforce, she was most often depicted exerting her autonomy in the domestic and private spheres in literature, theatre, and other artistic representations.
 The 19th-century suffragette movement to gain women's democratic rights was the most significant influence on the New Woman.
 Education and employment opportunities for women were increasing as western countries became more urban and industrialized.
 The "pink-collar" workforce gave women a foothold in the business and institutional sphere.
 In 1870, women in the professions comprised only 6.4 percent of the United States' non-agricultural workforce; by 1910, that figure had risen to 10 percent, then to 13.3 percent in 1920.

 More women were winning the right to attend university or college.
 Some were obtaining a professional education and becoming lawyers, doctors, journalists, and professors, often at prestigious all-female colleges such as the Seven Sisters schools: Barnard, Bryn Mawr, Mount Holyoke, Radcliffe, Smith, Vassar, and Wellesley.
 The New Woman in the United States was participating in post-secondary education in larger numbers by the turn of the 20th century.